 Have you ever wondered how designers pack so much functionality into such a small space?
 You can thank HDI design techniques and microvias in printed circuit design.
 These small structures let traces reach inner layers of a PCB with high interconnect density and high layer count.
-These structures have been around for years, but they are becoming more common in a variety of systems that require multiple functions on a single board.
-If you've done a size study and you've determined you'll need ~6 mil traces to fit all your components in your printed circuit board, your design is likely dense enough that microvias are needed to support routing between layers.
-Here's how these structures are formed and what you need to know about microvias in your PCB.
+These structures have been around for years, but they are becoming more common in a variety of systems that require multiple functions on a single circuit board.
+If you've done a size study and you've determined you'll need 6 mil or smaller traces to fit all your components in your printed circuit board, your design is likely dense enough that microvias are needed to support routing between layers.
+Here's how these structures are formed and what you need to know about PCB microvias.

 There are a few different types of microvias.
 All microvias have two common characteristics:

-Aside from these qualities, the differences between microvias are simply their typical diameter and where they appear in a board.
+Aside from these qualities, the differences between microvias are simply their typical diameter and where they appear in a circuit board.
 Microvia-in-pad configuration is common with fine-pitch BGA components, where the small distance between solder balls will not allow a dog bone fanout.
-Microvias on the surface layer can also be placed in a pad, filled with a conductive epoxy, and plated over with copper (known as via-in-pad plated over, or VIPPO, for standard via sizes).
+Microvias on the surface layer can also be placed in a pad, filled with a conductive epoxy or electrodeposited copper, and plated over with copper (this is the microvia analogue of via-in-pad plated over, or VIPPO, for standard via sizes).
 The in-pad configuration has advantages in that the pad is now solderable, but the internal fill and the copper wrap plating on the via are now the main reliability concerns.

-Blind microvias start in the surface layer and terminate 1 layer below the surface, although they could terminate or 2 layers below the surface.
-It is best to simply place a blind microvia that only spans a single layer.
-If you need to span 2 layers, it's best to use stacked microvias (see below) as these will be more reliable and require fewer fabrication steps.
+Blind microvias start in the surface layer and terminate 1 layer below the surface, although they could terminate or 2 layers below the surface layer if the aspect ratio is kept low.
+If you need to span 2 layers, it's better to use stacked microvias (see below) or staggered microvias as these will be more reliable.
+Blind microvias could be filled or unfilled.

 Microvias have had a major effect on signal integrity in HDI circuits.
 The fact that microvias carry smaller parasitic capacitance and inductance, simply due to their small size, is one factor that allows them to be packed closer together without increasing crosstalk and noise coupling strength.
 The smaller parasitics negatively compensate for the stronger electromagnetic field when HDI traces and microvias are closer together.

 One of the big problems in high-speed circuits is signal radiation and reflection in vias.
 In addition, a resonance in a large via stub can couple with high field strength into a neighboring via.
-In essence, large vias make great radiating antennas, especially when a signal is allowed to resonate in a stub.
+In essence, large vias make great high frequency radiating antennas, especially when a signal is allowed to resonate in a stub.
 A good way to reduce an antenna's power is to reduce its size.
 Microvias are basically like smaller antennas, so they will already have smaller emission and absorption cross section compared larger vias.
-Microvias are made layer by layer, which means there won’t be any stubs.
+Microvias are also made layer by layer, which means there won’t be any stubs.
 As they are implemented in thinner dielectrics, they are also closer to GND planes and will have greater shielding.
 All of these points are reasons microvias and HDI interconnects in general tend to have fewer problems with radiation.